 While the auditors couldn’t give a Potential Non-Compliance finding to an entity that didn’t include all of the risks on the list in their plan, they would be able to point out an Area of Concern – and frankly, that’s probably better anyway.
 I don’t think there should be a lot of violations identified for CIP-013.
 Given that R1.1 lacks any specific criteria for what should be in the plan, I see no basis for an auditor to assess any violation of R1.1, unless the entity submits a plan that doesn’t make an attempt to seriously identify and mitigate supply chain security risks at all.
 More on auditing in Part 2 of this post, coming soon to a computer or smartphone near you!

-B. The second step in developing your supply chain cyber security risk management plan, in compliance with CIP-013 R1.1, is to decide the degree of risk posed by each threat (and this is why I preferred to talk about threats at the beginning of this methodology, even though the standard just talks about risks.
+B. The second step in developing your supply chain cyber security risk management plan, in compliance with CIP-013 R1.1, is to decide the degree of risk posed by each threat (and this is why I said earlier that I prefer to also use the word threats, even though CIP-013 just talks about risks.
 It’s very awkward to talk about assigning a degree of risk to a risk.
 A risk is inherently a numerical concept; a threat is just a statement like “A software vendor’s development environment will be compromised and malware will be embedded in the software”.
-You can legitimately ask “What is the risk posed by this threat, and how does it compare to - say - the threat that malware will be inserted into a software patch and delivered to our systems?”
-It’s much more difficult – although not impossible – to ask “What is the degree of risk posed by this risk, and which of these two risks is riskier?”
-It begins to sound like the old Abbot and Costello routine, Who’s on first?.
+You can legitimately ask “What is the risk posed by this threat, and how does it compare to - say - the risk posed by the threat that malware will be inserted into a software patch in transit between the vendor and our organization, and we will install the patch?”
+It’s much more difficult (although not impossible, I admit) to ask “What is the degree of risk posed by this risk, and which of these two risks is riskier?”
+It begins to sound like the old Abbot and Costello routine, Who’s on first?).

 How do you quantify the degree of risk posed by a particular threat?
 You need to consider a) the potential impact on the BES[vi] (remember, all risks in CIP-013, like all NERC standards, are risks to the BES, not to your organization) if the threat is realized in your environment, as well as b) the likelihood that will happen.
 You need to combine these two measures in some way, to come up with a risk score.
 Assuming that you’re assigning a high/medium/low value to both impact and likelihood (rather than trying to pretend you know enough to say the likelihood is 38% vs. 30%, or the potential impact on the BES is 500MW vs. 250MW, which you don’t), I recommend adding them.
 So if you assign values of 1, 2 and 3 to low, medium and high, and the likelihood is low but impact is high (or vice versa), this means the risk score for this threat is 4 out of a possible 6 (with 2 being the lowest possible score).